huggingface/blog/searching-the-hub.md

 The `huggingface_hub` library is a lightweight interface that provides a programmatic approach to exploring the hosting endpoints Hugging Face provides: models, datasets, and Spaces.

-Up until now, searching on the Hub through this interface was tricky to pull of, and there were many aspects of it a user had to "just know" and get accustomed to it.
+Up until now, searching on the Hub through this interface was tricky to pull off, and there were many aspects of it a user had to "just know" and get accustomed to.

 In this article, we will be looking at a few exciting new features added to `huggingface_hub` to help lower that bar and provide users with a friendly API to search for the models and datasets they want to use without leaving their Jupyter or Python interfaces.